fukamachi/shelly/README.markdown

 Shelly allows you to execute Common Lisp functions like a shell command.

-Warning: This software is still ALPHA quality.
+<span style="color:red">Warning</span>: This software is still ALPHA quality.
 The APIs will be likely to change.

 ## Requirements